What to include in a CV? Which CV sections to keep off? This complete guide outlines exactly which things to put on your CV to make it shine.

 In Australia and South Africa—

 CV and resume are synonymous.
-Both refer to a short, targeted document centered around your most relevant qualifications.
+Both refer to a short, targeted document centred around your most relevant qualifications.

 Seeking a post in South Asia?